 At a young age, the author's children heard the term "E=MC2," or "The Roaring 1920s" or "The 1930s Great Depression" because of Santa.

 Kids will have fun learning and not even know it!

-Use the "ASK SANTA ?" link on the top right of this website.
+Use the "WISH LIST" link on the top right of this website.
 It will take you to the bottom of the first page.